 It is advisable to look for a school soon after arriving in the Netherlands.
-It is possible to visit the school of choice.
-Most organise information days (voorlichtingsdagen) or accept private appointments.
+Primary schools are typically public schools or independently-run state schools, though all are funded by the government.
+These schools can take very different educational approaches, so it's always a good idea to read up on their curriculum, the education ethos of the school, and to try to arrange a visit.
+Most organise information days (voorlichtingsdagen) – details can typically be found on the schools' websites – or accept private appointments.
 Amsterdam has more than 200 primary schools (almost 30 of which are special education schools).
 Click here for more information about how to choose a school and how to apply.

-Children that are between six and 12 years old, new to the Netherlands and don’t speak Dutch join so-called newcomer’s classes.
+Children that are between four and 12 years old, new to the Netherlands and don’t speak Dutch join so-called newcomers' classes.
 These classes focus on learning Dutch and acquaint the children with Dutch culture, with the aim of them continuing in regular Dutch or bilingual education after one year.

 There are several schools in Amsterdam and surroundings where some lessons are given in English and others in Dutch.
 These include the Visserschool, Little Universe (private education), the School of Understanding (Amsterdam and Amstelveen), the International School Hilversum and De Wilge (both Alberdingk Thijm schools in Hilversum).